sysid/sse-starlette/README.md

 **Caveat:** SSE streaming does not work in combination with [GZipMiddleware](https://github.com/encode/starlette/issues/20#issuecomment-704106436).

-Be aware that for proper server shutdown the application must stop all running tasks (generators).
+Be aware that for proper server shutdown your application must stop all running tasks (generators).
 Otherwise you might experience the following warnings at shutdown: `Waiting for background tasks to complete.
 (CTRL+C to force quit)`.

-Client disconnects need to be handled in the Request handler (see example.py):
+Client disconnects need to be handled in your Request handler (see example.py):
 ```python
 async def endless(req: Request):
     async def event_publisher():